Altitude sickness helicopter rescue at Everest Base Camp, Nepal

 Diamox: Should You Take It?

 MountainKick leaves the decision about Diamox entirely to trekkers and their doctors.
-There is no single right answer.
-Dosage, timing, and suitability depend on individual health history, any other medications you’re taking, and whether you have sulfa allergies (Diamox is a sulfa drug).
-Some doctors recommend it preventively from day one at altitude; others prefer to use it only if symptoms appear.
+Dosage, timing, and suitability depend on individual health history, other medications, and whether you have sulfa allergies (Diamox is a sulfa drug).
+Speak to your GP or a travel medicine clinic before you leave home.
+A prescription is easy to get in most countries and having it available on the trail even if you do not use it is sensible.

 Prayer flags on a Nepal trekking route